Long-time asymptotics of solutions to the Keller-Rubinow model for Liesegang rings in the fast reaction limit: Weak solutions for the HHMO-model

 \begin{remark} Theorem~\ref{weak.sol.ustar.threshold.critical} illustrates how non-uniqueness of weak solutions arises in the case of a marginal precipitation threshold.
 One obvious solution is $u=\psi$ and $p=0$.
 Solutions with nonvanishing precipitation can be constructed as follows.
 Fix any $b>0$ and take any even measurable function $p^*$ taking values in $[0,1]$ with $\supp p^* \subset [-b,b]$.
 Set $p(x,t) = p^*(x) \, H(t-b^2/\alpha^2)$.
 Then $p$ satisfies \ref{wsut.i}--\ref{wsut.ii}.
 On the time interval $[0,b^2/\alpha^2]$, $u=\psi$ satisfies the weak form.
 For $t>b^2/\alpha^2$, determine $u$ as the weak solution to the linear parabolic equation \eqref{e.original.a} with the given function $p$.
 Then, by construction, $(u,p)$ is a weak solution in the sense of Definition~\ref{weak.sol.def}. \end{remark}

 \begin{remark} Theorem~\ref{weak.sol.ustar.threshold.critical} admits more weak solutions than those described in Remark~\ref{r.nonunique}.
 We note that, in particular, the precipitation condition \eqref{e.hhmo-p-weak-alternative} allows ``spontaneous precipitation'' even when the maximum concentration has fallen below the precipitation threshold everywhere provided the concentration has been at the threshold at earlier times.
-This behavior appears unphysical, so that we suggest that an alternative to \eqref{e.hhmo-p-weak-alternative} may read

-with initial condition $p(x,0)=0$.
-We note, however, that this does not fix the uniqueness problem entirely, as the examples of Remark~\ref{r.nonunique} show.
-This issue affects only highly degenerate solutions, like the ones described by Theorem~\ref{weak.sol.ustar.threshold.critical}, where the concentration remains at the precipitation threshold on a set of positive measure.
-For the results of this paper, we discard solutions with spontaneous precipitation by imposing condition (P), which is an even stronger requirement than \eqref{e.hhmo-p-weak-alternative2}.
-Existence with modified precipitation conditions is an open question, although we expect that the construction of \cite{HilhorstHM:2009:MathematicalSO} can be adapted with minor modifications. \end{remark}
+This behavior should be considered unphysical and is discarded, for the purposes of this paper, by imposing condition (P). \end{remark}

 The following result shows that the concentration $u$ is uniformly Lipschitz in $x$-$t$ coordinates.
-Note, however, that this result does not imply a uniform Lipschitz estimate with respect to the spatial similarity coordinate $\eta$; due to the change of coordinates the constant will grow linearly in $t$.
+It does not imply a uniform Lipschitz estimate with respect to the spatial similarity coordinate $\eta$; due to the change of coordinates, the constant will grow linearly in $t$.
+However, the conjectured asymptotics of the precipitation function implies uniformity in similarity variables.
 We will not use this result in the remainder of the paper, but state it here as the best estimate which we were able to obtain by direct estimation in the Duhamel formula or using energy methods.
-However, if the conjectured asymptotic behavior of the precipitation function holds true, then the Lipschitz condition can be shown to be uniform in similarity coordinates, too.